wilddeer/blog/_drafts/sliders-and-tab-button.md

 };
 {% endhighlight %}

 "Dots" under the slider should also be keyboard friendly.
-Not to make a fuss over the solution, it's enough to make them <kbd>Tab</kbd>&rsquo;bable (set attribute `tabindex="0"`) and switch to a particular slide when enter is pressed.
+Not to make a fuss over the solution, it's enough to make them <kbd>Tab</kbd>&rsquo;bable (set attribute `tabindex="0"`) and switch to a particular slide when <kbd>Enter</kbd> is pressed.

 Also worth mentioning that it's, of course, unacceptable to turn off the `outline` for focused dots.
 But we still want to get rid of it when using mouse.
 I use two methods to deal with it: first, get rid of the `outline` for `:active` items.
 No more outline when mouse button is pressed: